6 Internet Security Predictions That Will Affect You in 2015

 Such an opportunity will not be missed in 2015 or in the years to come.

 Social media threats and online attacks will continue to increase in 2015.
-Since the number of online users will continue to evolve in all the countries around the world, the social platforms will act as delivery mechanisms to retrieve private data or target online businesses.
+Since the number of online users will continue to evolve in all the countries around the world, social platforms will act as delivery mechanisms to retrieve private data or target online businesses.

 We predict the main interest for the cyber-criminal actions will still be in finding and removing users’ authentication credentials and personal information from the social media followers.